jesusdmaldonado/ispconfig-wp/README.md

+# Script for WordPress in ISPConfig

-This scripts allow manage Wordpress sites at ISPConfig.
+This scripts allow manage Wordpress sites hosted in ISPConfig.

 Allows manage staging/live environments, migrating data between each other.

-Install
+## Install

 Download scripts and deploy in /opt/wordpress_scripts.